Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Simulation studies

 \subsection{Practical recommendations}

-Based on the insights from the simulations from the previous section, we outline practical recommendations for the analysis of stepped-wedge designs with individual-level noncompliance.
-These are illustrated in the flowchart in Figure \ref{fig: recommendation flowchart}.
-For all practical purposes, using an adjusted ANCOVA method with CR3 variance estimation and comparing to a $t$-distribution is our near universal recommendation.
-This method worked well with both small and large number of clusters as well as in the one cluster at a time setting.
+Based on the findings from the simulations, we outline practical recommendations for the analysis of stepped-wedge designs with individual-level noncompliance.
+These are illustrated in the flowchart in Appendix Figure \ref{fig: recommendation flowchart}.
+For all practical purposes, using an adjusted ANCOVA method with CR3 variance estimation and comparing to a $t$-distribution is our near-universal recommendation.
+This method worked well with both small and large numbers of clusters, as well as in the one-cluster-per-sequence setting.
 Perhaps its only limitation is that the variance estimation is not theoretically justified from a design-based perspective (as compared to the theoretical justification of the design-based variance estimation for the HT estimator).
-For the one cluster at a time setting, if a theoretically justified variance estimate is desired, we recommend the regression adjusted HT estimator using only pre and post-rollout periods for adjustment and the provably conservative variance estimate.
-Finally, when there are a large number of clusters and the design is not one at a time, the \texttt{ivmodel} Fuller method appears to be reliable and has good power.
+For the one-cluster-per-sequence setting, if a theoretically justified variance estimate is desired, we recommend the regression-adjusted HT estimator, using only pre- and post-rollout periods for adjustment, and the provably conservative variance estimate.
+Finally, when there are many clusters and the design is not one-cluster-per-sequence, the \texttt{ivmodel} Fuller method appears reliable and has good power.
 We also note that the conservatism in the HT estimators appears to stem from overly conservative variance estimates.
-It may be interesting to see if the ideas of \cite{Harshaw2021} can be utilized to close this gap, and the gap in power between the (adjusted) HT and other estimators.
+It may be interesting to see if the ideas of \citet{Harshaw2021} can be utilized to close this gap, and the gap in power between the (adjusted) HT and other estimators.
+We do not recommend utilizing unadjusted estimators, as all performed worse than their regression-adjusted counterparts, due to a combination of increased finite-sample bias and variance.
+We also recommend exclusively testing the sharp null if finite-sample validity is necessary, which is reflected in the flowchart in Figure \ref{fig: recommendation flowchart}.